 Many airway discussions start from the moment that a laryngoscope is pulled out.
 In emergency medicine and critical care, we are rarely managing an airway in isolation.
 We manage the airway in the context of a critically ill patient.
 Therefore, it is essential to consider the physiology of the patient when deciding on the most appropriate time for advanced airway interventions like intubation.

 For a number of reasons, the peri-intubation period is a time of high risk for cardiovascular collapse.
 Occasionally, rapidly evolving airway obstruction mandates immediate intervention.
 However, for the vast majority of critically ill patients, rushing to an advanced airway increases risk.
-When intubating critically ill patients, there are 4 risk factors for cardiovascular collapse that must be considered: hypoxemia, hypotension, severe metabolic acidosis, and right ventricular failure.
+When intubating critically ill patients, there are 5 major risk factors for cardiovascular collapse that must be considered: hypoxemia, hypotension, severe metabolic acidosis, right ventricular failure, and severe bronchospasm.
 (Mosier 2015)

 Address hypoxia (and ensure adequate nitrogen wash-out)